Step 1: Apply Online

 According to the Bureau of Labor Statistics, the job outlook for Respiratory Care Practitioners is expected to grow by 19% by 2022, due in part to the growth in the middle-aged and elderly population that often leads to increased respiratory conditions.
 According to the California Society of Respiratory Care, the industry is moving toward bachelor degree holding Respiratory Care Practitioners.
 The median hourly wage in Stanislaus County is $39.49/hour for respiratory care practitioners.

 The MJC Respiratory Care Baccalaureate Degree Program will be delivered in an accelerated format.
 The required program courses (40 units), will be offered in an 8-week hybrid format with a combination of online and face-to-face classwork.
 Students will attend classes at MJC one night each week for the face-to-face portion of the course.
-Please see the Program Learning Outcomes for more information.
+Please see the Program Learning Outcomes and the Baccalaureate Degree in Respiratory Care Program Plan for more information.

 Program participants are required to complete the 39 required California State University General Education (CSU-GE) units.
 If lower division coursework is necessary, advisement from the program counselor is available for developing an education plan.